For those new to the business of prepping, you can feel no small amount of intimidation from just how much info you need to learn just to have a clue!

 #3.
 Food and Cooking

 During a disaster survival scenario, you’ll need calories for fuel to keep getting work done.
-That, and food, especially hot, good food, is a huge morale booster during rough times.
+Food, especially hot, good food, is a huge morale booster during rough times…

 You want about 2,000 to 2,500 calories per person per day for high-activity fueling, but you can ration to stretch an existing supply and go for much less.